Comprehensive Eye Exams in Spokane & Spokane Valley

 - Visual acuity: A common means of measuring visual acuity is the Snellen chart.
 This is a large card or projection with progressively smaller horizontal lines of random block letters.
 The test determines how well a patient can discern detail at a given distance.
 Patients taking this test will cover one eye and then read aloud the letters of each row, starting from the top.
 The smallest row that can be accurately read indicates the patient´s visual acuity in that eye.

-- Refraction: This test is used to find the best-corrected vision, if necessary for prescription eyewear or contacts.
+- Refraction: This test is used to determine if prescription lenses are needed to achieve best vision.
 The doctor will try various lenses in front of each eye, as the patient focuses on a chart at a distance or up-close, to help determine the best power of correction.

-- Ophthalmoscopy: This test is often done with an ophthalmoscope, a handheld instrument with a light and magnifying lenses.
-Alternatively, the doctor may use other means, such as a slit lamp, which affords a more three-dimensional view.
-Ophthalmoscopy aims to inspect the retina and surrounding internal eye.
-This test can help diagnose problems with the retina or detachment of the retina, and monitor diseases like glaucoma and diabetes.
-An opacity in the eye can indicate a cataract.
-Sometimes the doctor will dilate the pupils with eye drops, to gain a wider view of the internal eye.
+- Ophthalmoscopy: This test is generally done with a slit lamp, which provides an excellent three-dimensional view of the eye.
+Ophthalmoscopy aims to inspect the retina and other important internal eye structures.
+During a comprehensive eye exam the doctor will usually dilate the pupils with eye drops, to gain a much better view of the internal eye.

 As always, I give you all a five-star rating.
 I was especially appreciative of your getting me in on very short notice yesterday when I was experiencing some unusual pain in my left eye.
 By the way, the Durezol drops that Dr. Derzay recommended I use again for awhile have already made a BIG difference in relieving the pain, so, again, I am a happy camper.
 I would always recommend you for any kind of eye problem or surgery.